 To compare credit card offers and find the best one for you, check out Money Talks News’ free credit card search tool.

 Maybe your credit score took a dive because you have bills in debt collections.
 You can’t wipe out past mistakes from your credit report, but you can do some damage control by settling them.

 Dummies.com has a short, easy-to-understand primer on how to negotiate your debt.
 The most important step is to get an agreement in writing.

-If you don’t have any cash on hand to offer as a settlement, you can sell some of your stuff or try one of these “20 Clever Ways to Make Extra Money.”
+If you don’t have any cash on hand to offer as a settlement, you can sell some of your stuff or try one of these “20 Unusual Ways to Earn Extra Cash.”

 7. Become an authorized user

 Finally, if none of the above suggestions helps you, don’t despair.
-There is one final option, and that is to be added as an authorized user on someone else’s credit card.
+There is one final option, and that is to be added as an authorized user on someone else’s credit card account.

 Now, for this to work, you’ll need to find someone who loves you very much and who manages his or her money very well.
-Once you find this very special person who is going to do you a HUGE favor, you need to cross your heart and hope to die while explaining you have no intention of using their credit card.
+Once you find this very special person who is going to do you a huge favor, explain you have no intention of using the credit card.
 You just want to be added to their account as a way to build credit.

-You see, when you’re an authorized user, the account will show up on your credit report so long as a card has been issued in your name.
-Then, your credit report will show all the cardholder’s on-time payments and (hopefully great) credit utilization rate.
+You see, when you’re an authorized user, the account will show up on your credit report.
+Then, your credit report will reflect the primary cardholder’s on-time payments and (hopefully great) credit utilization rate.
 As a result, your credit score gets a boost, too.

 While these seven strategies can raise your credit score fast, keep in mind that “fast” is a relative term.
 You won’t see results overnight; give it three months or so for the changes to begin affecting your score positively.